March 22 2021

 Theorizing that one could dredge up old vulnerabilities and blog about them, Sam Thomas stepped into the Quantum Leet accelerator – and vanished. … And so Sam finds himself leaping from vuln to vuln, striving to put right what once went wrong and hoping each time that his next sploit… will pop a root shell.

-A colleague spotted unusual behavior in a particular endpoint in the app he was testing in a black box test:
+A colleague spotted unusual behaviour in a particular endpoint in the app he was testing in a black box test:

 - Whenever “%” was used in two specific parameters it caused an error